openenergymonitor/emontx4/docs/other_sensors.md

 ## Pulse counting

 - The pulse counting input on the emonTx4 is available as standard on the RJ45 socket (see pinout below).

+- When compiling firmware make sure to set `#define PULSE_PIN 1` to select the standard emonTx4 digital input.

 - The same pulse input can be configured for use on the first pluggable terminal block (closest to the RJ45 socket) as seen in the picture below with a solder bridge on solder jumper marked 'PULSE'.
 Solder bridge marked 'TMP' must also be removed.